5l1v3r1/learning_for_oscp/basics/linux_cmd/Writing_Shell_Script/Errors_And_Signals_And_Traps.md

 fi

 ## AND And OR List
-You can simplify our script by using the AND and O
+You can simplify our script by using the AND and OR control operators.
+`command1 && command2`
+command2 is executed if, and only if, command1 returns an exit status of zero.
+`command1 || command2`
+command2 is executed if, and only if, command1 returns
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQ3MzAyMzkzLC0yMDg4NzQ2NjEyXX0=
+eyJoaXN0b3J5IjpbMTY1OTYzNTE1NywtMjA4ODc0NjYxMl19
 -->